luk400/vim-jukit/README.md

 "   - Opens a new output window and executes the command specified in `g:jukit_shell_cmd` nnoremap <leader>ts :call jukit#splits#term()<cr>
-"   - Opens a new output window without executing any command nnoremap <leader>hs :call jukit#splits#history()<cr>
+"   - Opens a new output window without executing any command nnoremap <leader>od :call jukit#splits#close_output_split()<cr>
-"   - Opens a new output-history window, where saved ipython outputs are displayed nnoremap <leader>ohs :call jukit#splits#output_and_history()<cr>
-"   - Shortcut for opening output terminal and output-history nnoremap <leader>hd :call jukit#splits#close_history()<cr>
-"   - Close output-history window
-nnoremap <leader>od :call jukit#splits#close_output_split()<cr>
 "   - Close output window
-nnoremap <leader>ohd :call jukit#splits#close_output_and_history(1)<cr>
-"   - Close both windows.
-Argument: Whether or not to ask you to confirm before closing. nnoremap <leader>so :call jukit#splits#show_last_cell_output(1)<cr>
+nnoremap <leader>so :call jukit#splits#show_last_cell_output(1)<cr>
-"   - Show output of current cell (determined by current cursor position) in output-history window.
-Argument: Whether or not to reload outputs if cell id of outputs to display is the same as the last cell id for which outputs were displayed nnoremap <leader>j :call jukit#splits#out_hist_scroll(1)<cr>
+"   - Render the saved output of the current cell inline in the output pane via the `%jukit_out_hist <cell_id>` IPython magic.
+Sends the magic to the existing output pane, which clears the visible screen (scrollback preserved) and re-renders the cell's saved text and image outputs.
+Argument: 1 to force a re-render even if the cursor is on the same cell as the last invocation. nnoremap <leader>j :call jukit#splits#out_hist_scroll(1)<cr>
+"   - Page-scroll the output pane down.
+Argument: 1 = down, 0 = up.
-"   - Scroll down in output-history window.
-Argument: whether to scroll down (1) or up (0) nnoremap <leader>k :call jukit#splits#out_hist_scroll(0)<cr>
+nnoremap <leader>k :call jukit#splits#out_hist_scroll(0)<cr>
-"   - Scroll up in output-history window.
-Argument: whether to scroll down (1) or up (0) nnoremap <leader>ah :call jukit#splits#toggle_auto_hist()<cr>
+"   - Page-scroll the output pane up.
+Argument: 1 = down, 0 = up.
-"   - Create/delete autocmd for displaying saved output on CursorHold.
-Also, see explanation for `g:jukit_auto_output_hist` nnoremap <leader>sl :call jukit#layouts#set_layout()<cr>
+nnoremap <leader>sl :call jukit#layouts#set_layout()<cr>
 "   - Apply layout (see `g:jukit_layout`) to current splits - NOTE: it is expected that this function is called from the main file buffer/split
 ```